A Visit to the Ancient Cliff Dwellings at Mesa Verde National Park

 Pit Houses and Vistas

 From Far View we drove along the trail, which has a number of stops and pull outs along the way.
-We stopped at all locations where we were able to see pit house. the earliest structures found at Mesa Verde date from A.D.
+We stopped at all locations where we were able to see pit houses. the earliest structures found at Mesa Verde date from A.D.
 600 and were dug into the ground with wood pole beams and covered by mud roofs.
 Here, we learned about the kivas, holes built at the base of the structures where it was believed spirits could enter into this world.

 In addition to the pit houses, we were able to stop and see the stunning vistas and mesas, hundreds of feet above the valley floor.
 It made us wonder how the people would climb up and down these canyons to hunt and harvest.